asan-nasa/mtR_find/README.md

 --FASTA and -GTF: by default if users specify anyone of the 6 species code (listed above), the script would download the FASTA and GTF file automatically.
 In case if users want to analyze mtsRNAs/mtlncRNAs in any other species, they would have to manually download the mitochondrial genome FASTA file
 <br />
 --input_path: defalut value is current working directory.
 But users can specify a input path<br />
---graphical_output: No. If graphical output of the basic plots has to be generated, the user has to specify “yes” under graphical_output <br />

 --files: defalut value is "None".
 If the files are in different locations, the absolute path of the files can be specified.
 Note: if –input_path is specified, --files cannot be specified.
 If –files argument is specified, files in the current working directory will not be analyzed, even though the output directory will be the current working directory – unless a different output path is specified using –output_path argument. <br />
+--graphical_output: No. If graphical output of the basic plots has to be generated, the user has to specify “yes” under graphical_output.
+If "YES" is specified, then it is also mandatory to specify a metadata file.
+This metadata file should contain the filenames as the first column and the condition/factor as the second column <br />

 ## Usage examples:
 To analyze mtsRNA with zebrafish as species name and if the current directory has all FASTQ files <br />